jhoelzl/JH_RemoveRedundantConfig/README.md

 * Enable/Disable automatic deletion of obsolete settings under System > Configuration > Developer > JH_RemoveRedundantConfig Settings.

 ## Usage
-* First, test which entries are obsolete with the php script under shell directory:
+* First, test which entries are obsolete with the php script under shell directory in your magento directory:
 ```
  cd shell
  php redundant_settings.php --action findSettings
 ```
 The command lists all paths and config_ids which are redundant.
-If the output is correct, you can enable the cronjob (runs once per hour) under System -> Configuration > Developer > JH_RemoveRedundantConfig Settings or run the command
+If the output is correct, you can enable the cronjob (runs once per hour) under System -> Configuration > Developer > JH_RemoveRedundantConfig Settings or run the command:
 ```
  cd shell
  php redundant_settings.php --action removeSettings